percona/percona-backup-mongodb/doc/source/running.rst

 It is best to use the packaged service scripts to run |pbm-agent|.
 But for reference an example of how to do it manually is shown below.
 The output is redirected to a file and the process is backgrounded.
-You can run it an shell terminal temporarily if you want to observer and/or debug the startup from the log messages.
+You can run it on a shell terminal temporarily if you want to observe and/or debug the startup from the log messages.

 .. code-block:: bash